onecommons/unfurl/docs/runtime.rst

 Topology Inputs
 ===============

 Topology :std:ref:`Inputs` are parameters passed to a service template when it is instantiated.
+They made available at runtime via the :ref:`get_input` expression function.

 Inputs can come from any of the following sources, and are merged together: